OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 Since this is not an exact science, we would discourage you from depending on this kind of behavior, instead designing your deployment process to cater for single and/or multiple deployment targets as part of the same automatic deployment process.

-### Can I control the order of automatic deployments?
+### Can I control the order of automatic deployments? {#AutomaticDeploymentTriggers-CanIcontroltheorderofautomaticdeployments?}

 No. Projects are considered to be independent by Octopus, and there is no built-in way to define dependencies between Projects or control the order in which Projects are deployed.